 So, like many SDLC methodologies, DevOps represents not only an approach to developing software but also reflects a philosophy that demands significant attitudes and cultural changes in an organization.

-The Question is: Which one is the Best out of All SDLC Frameworks?
+The question is: Which one is the Best out of All SDLC Frameworks?

-To know which is the best model out of all the different types of SDLC models, it is important to understand that each of these approaches are suitable for different projects, environments, and requirements.
+To know which is the best model out of all the different types of SDLC models, it is important to understand that each of these approaches is suitable for different projects, environments, and requirements.

 For example, if your project is simple and straightforward with set requirements that do not need to be changed, then Waterfall is best suited for it.
 However, if your project is large-scale and consists of multiple components and segments, then choosing Iterative or Spiral methodology would suit your project better.